tomjoht/tomjoht.github.io/_restapicourse/restapi3_0.md

 ---
 {% include notes.html %}

-## You finished
+## You finished!
 Congratulations, you finished the course.
 You've learned the core of documenting REST APIs.
 We haven't covered publishing tools or strategies.
-Instead, this course has focused on the content.
+Instead, this course has focused on the creating content, which should always be the first consideration.

 ## Summary of what you learned